-- Options for toppings include but aren't limited to; scallions, avocado chunks, fresh jalapenos, sour cream, cheddar cheese, fried onion rings
+- scallions, avocado chunks, fresh jalapeños, sour cream, cheddar cheese, fried onion rings

-- Cook's note: I used 1 Tablespoon chipotle peppers in adobo and it wasn't even hot.
+- I used 1 Tablespoon chipotle peppers in adobo and it wasn't even hot.

-- Microwave onions, chili powder, tomato paste, oil, garlic, cumin and oregano in large bowl, stirring occasionally, until the onions are softened, about 5 minutes; transfer to slow cooker.
+- Microwave 3 onions, ¼ cup chili powder, ¼ cup tomato paste, 3 Tablespoons oil, 8 minced garlic, 2 Tablespoons cumin and 1 Tablespoon oregano in large bowl, stirring occasionally, until the onions are softened, about 5 minutes; transfer to slow cooker.

-- Stir beans, tomato puree, broth, tapioca, soy sauce, chipotles, sugar, and bay leaves into slow cooker.
+- Stir, 30 ounces beans, 28 ounces tomato puree, 2 cups broth, ¼ cup tapioca, 3 Tablespoons soy sauce, 1-2 Tablespoons chipotles, 2 Tablespoons sugar, and 2 bay leaves into slow cooker.
 Season beef with salt and pepper and nestle into slow cooker.
 Gently stir together.
 Cover and cook until beef is tender, 9 to 11 hours on low or 5 to 7 hours on high.

 - Let chili settle for 5 minutes, then remove fat from surface using large spoon.
 Discard bay leaves.
 Season with salt, pepper and sugar to taste, sprinkle with toppings and serve.